All ServicesCounty Department: DEP

 Online customers wishing to file a complaint about indoor air pollution may do so by clicking on the "Create Service Request" button below.
 Please complete all required fields, and provide any information that will help DEP address the issue in the "Additional Information" box.

-An investigator from DEP will typically contact you within 3 business days, although resolution of the issue may take longer depending on the circumstances of the case.
+An investigator from DEP will typically contact resident within 3 business days, although resolution of the issue may take longer depending on the circumstances of the case.

 Indoor Air Quality EnforcementEPA - Indoor Air QualityIndoor Air Quality Ordinance